geshan/geshan.github.com/posts/2025-01-26-controlled-generation-gemini.md

 Status: 429 Error code: 8
 ```

-To get over this error you can use a differnt model like the `gemini-1.5-pro-002`.
+You can use a different model like the `gemini-1.5-pro-002` to overcome this error.
+You can also ask for an increase in the [Vertex AI quota](https://cloud.google.com/vertex-ai/generative-ai/docs/quotas).

 ### Generate code